RepRapThailand/handwheel/README.md

 # Handwheel
-internal Arduino Controller for Estlcam handwheel to be used with estlCam[1] v11 and higher.
+internal Arduino Controller for Estlcam handwheel to be used with Estlcam v11 and higher[1].
 # Purpose
 estlcam is a great tool to controll your CNC router.
 One feature is a handwheel which controlls the basic funktionality without the need of Keyboard or mouse.